What are the benefits of membership in a Rotary club?

 An important distinction between Rotary and other organizations is that membership in Rotary is by invitation.
 Prospective members must:

-- Hold—or be retired from—a professional, proprietary, executive, or managerial position.
+- Hold—or be retired from—a professional, proprietary, executive, or managerial position, paid or voluntary.

 - Meet the dues and fundraising goals and obligations of the club.